PR4S4D/finding-lane-lines/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

 The goals / steps of this project are the following:

-* Make a pipeline that finds lane lines on the road
+- Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+- Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

 ---